Article 1

 Publication Frequency

-One volume is published annually, consisting of four issues, in both print and electronic formats.
-The electronic edition is available on the website of the University of Zagreb Faculty of Agriculture.
+One volume is published annually, consisting of four issues in both print and electronic editions.
+The electronic edition is available on the website of the Faculty of Agriculture, University of Zagreb.

 Article 6

-1. Contribute to the advancement of knowledge and experience in fisheries, particularly to the development of scientific approaches to solving fisheries-related problems.
+To contribute to the advancement of knowledge and experience in fisheries, particularly to the development of a scientific approach to solving fisheries-related problems.

-2. Promote the international character of the journal and foster scientific research cooperation at national, regional, and global levels.
+To promote the international character of the journal and scientific research cooperation at national, regional, and global levels.

-3. Act as a high-quality, open, and friendly forum in which all authors have the opportunity to present their ideas, results, and experiences, which will be discussed in an impartial and constructive manner, and where appropriate, receive assistance in shaping scientifically sound manuscripts.
+To act as a high-quality yet open and friendly forum where all authors have the opportunity to present their ideas, results, and experiences, which will be discussed impartially and constructively, and where possible, assistance will be provided in shaping a scientifically sound article.

 Article 7